CTSRD-CHERI/cheri-exercises/src/exercises/README.md

 # Skills Development Exercises

-For a participant to contribute effectively to CHERI-RISC-V evaluation, they will need a baseline skill-set that includes significant existing experience with:
+For a researcher to contribute effectively to CHERI-RISC-V evaluation, they will need a baseline skill-set that includes significant existing experience with: